Stony Brook AI Researchers Showcase Breakthroughs at EMNLP 2024

-From using the New York Times Connections word game to decoding the basics of language and cognition, AI researchers from Stony Brook University will present their out-of-the-box approaches at this year's EMNLP conference on how we can improve machines’ understanding of human language.
+From using the New York Times Connections word game to decoding the basics of language and cognition, AI researchers from Stony Brook University present their out-of-the-box approaches at this year's EMNLP conference on how we can improve machines’ understanding of human language.

 Stony Brook, NY, Oct 25, 2024 - Stony Brook AI professors Niranjan Balasubramanian, Tuhin Chakrabarty, Tengfei Ma, and Steven Skiena have been recognized for their work on Natural Language Processing (NLP) at the 2024 EMNLP (Empirical Methods in NLP) Conference, held in Miami, Florida.